Overview of Repackaging Best Practices

 Use a Virtual Machine for Monitoring

-It’s recommended to use a virtual machine (VM) for monitoring.
+Using a virtual machine (VM) allows you to create a reusable clean environment for monitoring.
+A virtual machine can run a regular Windows environment that doesn’t have any limitations of Windows Sandbox, so it’s recommended to use a virtual machine (VM) for monitoring.
 When you use a VM, it is possible to create a snapshot of the machine and return to the same state repeatedly.
 To follow the repackaging best practices, you should create a VM, set up a clean environment there as explained above and make a snapshot of the clean VM state.

 Every time you need to perform monitoring, you should revert the VM to the snapshot with the clean state.
 The VM revert works quickly and allows you to use a clean environment for every repackaging operation.